 - Use the X, Y coordinates on the top toolbar to adjust the placement of the letter.
 You can get as precise as you want with this one because the coordinates go out to 1/1,000th of a unit of measurement.

-There are ways to connect script fonts without using Cricut Design Space.
-This next method uses an app that you can download on your MAC or Windows computer called FontLab-Pad.
+Cricut Design Space isn’t the only way to connect script fonts!
+This next method uses a useful app that you can download on your MAC or Windows computer called FontLab-Pad.

-- Follow this link for a free download version of FontLab-Pad.
+- Grab the free download version of FontLab-Pad.

-- Enter an email and then click the link in the email they send you to start a download.
+- Enter an email address.
+Then check your email and click the link they send you to begin a download.

 - Double click on the download to begin the installation.

 - Navigate to your Applications folder and open up the program.